Optimal Transmission Switching and Busbar Splitting in Hybrid AC/DC Grids: Methdology

 \subsubsection{AC-Busbar splitting model with AC and DC switches}

-The AC-OPF formulation introduced in section \ref{sec:OPF} is refined in Model 2.2 by including the constraints related to the AC (M2.14)-(M2.19) and DC switches (M2.20)-(M2.22) and by including the switches in the AC and DC nodel power balance (M2.23), (M2.24).
-If BS is applied only to the AC or DC part of the network, the original nodal power balance equation (M1.5) or (M1.15) can be used for the part which is not split.
+The AC-OPF formulation introduced in section \ref{sec:OPF} is refined in Model 2.2 by including the constraints related to the AC (M2.14)-(M2.20) and DC switches (M2.21)-(M2.24) and by including the switches in the AC (M2.26) and DC nodal power balance (M2.27).
+In addition, a penalty term $c^{ac}_{sw}, c^{dc}_{sw}$ is added for each AC ($\acZILtopology$) and DC ($\dcZILtopology$) busbar coupler, respectively, in (M2.25).
+This term is large enough to ensure that BS is performed only if there is an actual economic benefit for such an operation.
+If BS is applied only to the AC or DC part of the network, the original nodal power balance equation (M1.5) or (M1.15) can be used for the part that is not split.